googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ## Open an issue

 Pull requests should generally be directed by an existing issue, otherwise you risk working on something that the maintainers might not be able to accept into the project.
-Please take a look through [the existing issues](https://github.com/googleapis/google-cloud-ruby/issues), and if you do not see an existing one for your problem or feature, please open a new issue using one of the provided templates.
+Please take a look through [the repository issues](https://github.com/googleapis/google-cloud-ruby/issues), and if you do not see an existing one for your problem or feature, please open a new issue using one of the provided templates.